fhildeb/lukso-node-guide/node-setup/README.md

 Right after, define your keyboard type or click `Identify keyboard` and be led through the guide.

+### 1.5.3 Installation Type

+Choose your type of installation for the node.
+Its recommended to set it to `Ubuntu Server (minimized)` as it has significant advantages for security and performance.
+Only remote access is needed and there are no other applications and web services that could potentially harm the software.
+Both, desktop and non-minimized versions, also use more system resources.

+Do not have `Search for third-party drivers` enabled during install.

+### 1.5.4 Network and Access Settings

+Now configure your network settings to talk to the node from the outside world.
+Connect your node to your router our switch, then choose the network type `eth` and edit `IPv4` and `IPv6` to both set as `Automatic (DHCP)`.
+We will configure the static IP later on but already allow for a wide variety of connections to reach the node later on.

+If you do not have a proxy setup already, leave proxy address blank for now.
+We will update the HTTP proxy to access the node later on.

 ## System Setup

 > **_NOTE:_** Following steps are performed directly on a node machine.